Cannabis in Wyoming: 2022 initiatives

 On June 11, 2021, two ballot initiatives were introduced by the Libertarian Party of Wyoming, one to legalize cannabis for medical use, and another to decriminalize personal use.
 On August 11, after the certification of an initial 100 signatures, the secretary of state of Wyoming approved the start of general signature-gathering for the initiatives.
 41,776 signatures will be required to place each initiative on the 2022 general election ballot.
 Libertarian State Representative Marshall Burt, who co-sponsored the failed effort to legalize cannabis through an act of the legislature, is supporting the initiatives.
 Speaking alongside patient advocates and Libertarian National Committee Chair Joe Bishop-Henchman on the steps of the Wyoming Capitol prior to delivering the initiatives to the secretary of state, he said "the Legislature knows that this is coming", and expressed confidence that organizers would be able to collect enough signatures to place the initiatives on the ballot.
 If the efforts are successful, these would be the first initiatives to appear on a Wyoming ballot in three decades.

+2023 and 2024 ballot

+In 2023, two major efforts failed.
+First, it was announced that enough signatures had been collected for the 2024 ballot, but did not qualify based on geographical location.
+Second, in Cheyenne, there was an effort to decriminalize but it also failed.